64kramsystem/vga-passthrough/5_MONITORS_AND_SPEAKERS.md

 	Kernel modules: snd_hda_intel
 ```

-However, the device/system can end up in odd states, like:

-- errors are printed when binding, but the the passthrough works;
-- no drivers are listed in use, but the passthrough works;
-- the device "disappears", making it impossible to be bound back to any device;
-- and so on.

-Even on successful runs, QEMU will show a warning like `Cannot reset device <BUS_ID>, depends on group <GROUP_NUM> which is not owned.`; this can supposedly be ignored.
+Currently, QEMU will show a warning like `Cannot reset device <BUS_ID>, depends on group <GROUP_NUM> which is not owned.`; this will delay the QEMU startup time, but can supposedly be ignored.

 [Previous: Input handling](4_INPUT_HANDLING.md) | [Next: Troubleshooting](6_TROUBLESHOOTING.md)